rafaelmariotti/oradock/README.md

 	Arguments:
 	    DATABASE
-	                                        Database(s) target name to work, separate by comma.
+	                                        Database(s) target name to work, separated by comma.
 	    MEMORY
 	                                        Memory percent to reserve for each database, separate by comma.
 	    PASSWORD